SellaRafaeli/daat/README.md

 > node app/app.js; #browse to localhost:8000/

 Tickets:
+* technical (and functional) design of "following" feature, including user "feed".
 * textAngular (the WYSIWYG html editor) - add a way to add raw html and/or youtube videos
 * Add whitelist system to login, to be able to throttle it sometime
 * make a admin system to inspect/edit answers (change user that posted, etc).
 Simple route or script.